 • The open courts principle requires public and media access.
 Providing it is a priority for the Court.

-• Provisions have been made for media access to remote proceedings (other than remote conferences where attendance is limited to the participants, as it is when they are held in person) in NM 01 Accredited Media Access to Provincial Court Proceedings during COVID-19.
+• Provisions have been made for media access to virtual proceedings (other than virtual conferences where attendance is limited to the participants, as it is when they are held in person) in NM 01 Accredited Media Access to Provincial Court Proceedings during COVID-19.

 • In order to maintain a safe physical distance in the public gallery of courtrooms, the number of seats available will be reduced.
 If counsel or a party is aware of anyone who intends to observe all or part of the proceeding, they should advise those individuals that while the court remains open to the public, seating is limited, and entry into the courtroom will not be permitted if the safe physical distancing requirements cannot be maintained.
 See NP22.